emmanueluko/alx-higher-level-programming/0x00-python-hello_world/README.md

-The Second README. file for documentation of individual task handled in each project
+This repo contains codes for 0x00-python-hello_world task